act28/sample-api/README.md

 When the VM has successfully started, ssh into the box using `vagrant ssh`.

+Run `composer install` to install the required Compoer dependencies.

 Then enter the following commands to install the database.

 ```sh